Indonesia’s Pharma Serialization and Traceability Requirements

 Achieving a Systematic Success Through Aggregation

 A successful traceability system can be achieved through integrated serialization and aggregation processes.
 Being aware of this, BPOM required pharmaceutical manufacturers to implement aggregation.
-VISIOTT-designed aggregation stations for production processes are easy-to-integrate solutions for the Indonesian supply chain.
+VISIOTT TPS-designed aggregation stations for production processes are easy-to-integrate solutions for the Indonesian supply chain.

 MAS-100 Horizontal Manual Aggregation Station, a rare solution for pharmaceutical manufacturers, resolves even low-quality QR codes with a high success rate thanks to its special image system.
 MAS-200 Vertical Manual Aggregation Station, which has the same success rate, is produced for practical and fast data processing.
 Produced for companies that package their products manually, SMAS-100 Semi-Automatic Aggregation Station performs the aggregation process using the data of serialized products in multiple layers.
 SACP-100 Semi-Automatic Case Packer with Aggregation, designed by expert engineers, combines product packing and aggregation process.
 SACP-100 places the packaged products that are put into the system by the operator and the aggregation process is carried out.

-All solutions developed by VISIOTT meet global standards.
-VISIOTT delivers goal-oriented solutions quickly thanks to its all-in-one concept.
-VISIOTT’s after-sales services take place 24/7 and all year round, with unparalleled sympathy.
-Production-resistant materials are preferred in VISIOTT stations and therefore they are long-lasting and spare parts are easily accessible.
+All solutions developed by VISIOTT TPS meet global standards.
+VISIOTT TPS delivers goal-oriented solutions quickly thanks to its all-in-one concept.
+Our Premium after-sales services take place 24/7 and all year round, with unparalleled similarity.
+Production-resistant materials are preferred in VISIOTT TPS stations and therefore they are long-lasting and spare parts are easily accessible.
 For more information about Indonesia’s pharma serialization and traceability requirements, and to talk about our solutions, please contact us now!